GerardMaggiolino/GerardMaggiolino.github.io/_posts/Python-Guide/2018-06-14-basic-types-python.md

 hex(id(foo))        # 0x104c16f70{% endhighlight %}

 These optimizations are not guaranteed, particularly for larger integers and complex objects.
-As expected, all objects are placed on a
+All objects are placed on a
 <a href="https://docs.python.org/3/c-api/memory.html" target="_blank">private heap</a>,
 and garbage collection of unreferenced objects is automatic.
 Size of objects may vary based on implementation, but integers are often at least 28